 The District will rely on the documentation placed within a teacher's personnel file as of the date the decision is made by the District to issue layoff/recall notices.
-At all times, it is the teacher's responsibility to timely notify the District in writing of changes in certification or Highly Qualified (HQ) Status.
-It is also the teacher's responsibility to maintain certification and HQ status while on layoff and to notify the District of any changes which may affect the teacher's eligibility for recall, such as certificate renewals, additional endorsements, etc.
+At all times, it is the teacher's responsibility to timely notify the District in writing of changes in certification or Qualified Status.
+It is also the teacher's responsibility to maintain certification while on layoff and to notify the District of any changes which may affect the teacher's eligibility for recall, such as certificate renewals, additional endorsements, etc.